Andrew Romine: Chicago Cubs

+Coaching career

+In 2024, Romine was hired as the bench coach for the Arizona Complex League Guardians, the rookie-level affiliate of the Cleveland Guardians.

+On February 5, 2025, Romine was hired as part of the Milwaukee Brewers' player development staff under the role of infielder coordinator.

 Personal life

-Romine's father, Kevin Romine, was a utility outfielder for the Boston Red Sox for his entire career (1985–1991), and his younger brother, Austin Romine, is a major league catcher, who currently plays for the Cincinnati Reds.
+Romine's father, Kevin Romine, was a utility outfielder for the Boston Red Sox for his entire career (1985–1991), and his younger brother, Austin Romine, is a major league catcher, who is currently a free agent.